 We pray for all families, Communities and Nations that are struggling with the Coronavirus and restrictions.
 That the Holy Spirit will bring comfort and that they may feel the blessing of God's love for them.
 Lord, hear us.
-Lord, hear our prayer.

 We pray for all young people,